 It's important to note that Celebrity Cruises operates in 2 distinct cruising markets, each offering vastly different experiences.

-First, the cruise line has mainstream, mid-sized cruise ships that operate in popular cruising destinations, like the Caribbean, Alaska and Europe.
+First, the cruise line has mainstream, mid-sized cruise ships that operate in popular cruising destinations, like the Caribbean, Alaska, and Europe.

-Because the Galapagos Islands have very strict regulations regarding cruise ship operations in the archipelagos, Celebrity Cruises is one of the few cruise lines with permission to offer sailings in the islands.
+Because the Galapagos Islands have very strict regulations regarding cruise ship operations in the archipelagos, Celebrity Cruises is one of the few cruise lines that has permission to offer sailings in the islands.
 These regulations help protect the wildlife and nature of the islands, which is important for conservation efforts of the Galapagos Islands.

 Before booking a reservation with Celebrity Cruises, you will want to research the class that best fits your travel style and budget.
 In this article, we will explain what makes each Celebrity class unique and what you can expect when sailing on a cruise ship within each class.